 Texas allows for spousal maintenance in limited circumstances.
 The spouses must have been married for at least ten years and the spouse requesting maintenance must prove they cannot earn enough to meet their reasonable minimum needs, or the spouse requesting maintenance must have an...Read more »

 It is advisable to have an attorney help you with a guardianship.
 A power of attorney is possible only if a party is legally competent to grant one.
 I suggest you seek the advice of an attorney to determine the best course of action and to help you with the paperwork.

 My sister has two children aged 5 and 3.
 My wife and I are wanting to take the 3 of them to Europe with us this Christmas, problem is finding the "father" to get the kids passports.
 The attorney general cannot find him to collect child support either.
-He hasn't seen or contacted the kids in 3 years...
+He hasn't seen or contacted the...
 Read more »

 It is difficult to terminate parental rights without abuse grounds or a voluntary termination by the parent.
 It may be done but it is often an expensive process.
 I would suggest talking with your sister to see how she feels about a termination action.
 The next step would be to find a family law...Read more »